network-unit-testing-system/nuts/README.md

 ## Introduction

-The NetTowel Network Unit Testing System or "nuts" in short is the testing component of the NetTowel Project.
+The NetTowel Network Unit Testing System or "nuts" in short is the testing component of the NetTowel Project, which is developed at the Institute of Networked Solutions in Rapperswil, Switzerland.
 It draws on the concept of unit tests, known from the domain of programming, and applies it to the domain of networking.

 One major difference between unit tests in programming and